unsaved/eslint-plugin-sn/README.md

 If you only edit scripts in one or a few scopes, then a much easier customizaton procedure is documented in the "snglobals/README.txt" file, to replace the list of all scopedSIs with just those that you should be accessing.

+## Development
+Though you can test the individual rules from this project, due to eslint-plugin system design, you can't test usage of the plugin from here.
+To test the plugin you need to be outside of this project and load this plugin.
+Since this module's 'snLint.js' loads this plugin, it also can't be tested from here.
+This is the reason for existence of peer module
+@admc.com/eslintplugin-sn-test.